Spruce Creek High School: Music and Performing Arts

 The Spruce Creek Musical Performing Arts department has received numerous awards and invitations to events across the country and around the world.
 Such events have included the Tournament of Roses Parade in Pasadena, California, and at venues abroad in France, Germany, the Netherlands, England, China, and Ireland.
 It is the annual co-host of Port Orange's annual Lakeside Jazz Festival along with Atlantic High School's music program.
 In 2008 it was announced that the Band and Orchestra would be traveling to Europe in 2010.
 This trip included visits to Germany, Austria, and the Netherlands, where they performed at various venues.

 The marching band and color guard have also marched in the Inaugural Parade for Florida's governor, Rick Scott in 2011.
 The band and color guard have received straight superiors at all marching competitions for the past 26 years.
 In November of the 2011−2012 school year it was announced that all of Spruce Creek's bands (three jazz bands, two concert bands, one full orchestra, and a marching band of over 200 members) and color guard had been invited to do a nine-day performance tour across Ireland which would include performing in the annual St. Patrick's Day Parade in Dublin in 2013, where they won the award for best overall band.

-In addition to the music program, Spruce Creek has an accomplished theatre program.
+In addition to the music program, Spruce Creek has a theatre program.
 The Drama department has traveled to Scotland, and received superiors from the District and State level thespian festivals.
 The program has included many Honor and National thespians.